Employer Sponsored

 1. Temporary Activities Sponsor (TAS): Sponsorship by a Temporary Activities Sponsor that is the sponsoring Australian business, is required.

-Two Visa Streams:
+Two Streams:

 Occupational Trainees